hitorino/group-invitation/README.md

 # GroupInvitation

-GroupInvitation is a plugin for ...
+GroupInvitation is a Discourse plugin for users in a group to invite other users joining the group.

 ## Installation